neondatabase/website/content/docs/guides/prisma-migrations.md

 }
 ```

-We defined two models: `Author`, which contains information about a book authors, and `Book`, which represents the details of a published book.
+Two models are deifined above: `Author`, which contains information about authors, and `Book`, for details about published books.
 The `Book` model includes a foreign key that references the `Author` model.

 ### Generate Prisma client and run migrations